 This particular form of Qigong is designed to flow from one move to the next so it’s easy to remember and quick to complete.
 It can take just fifteen minutes a day.
 Anyone can benefit from it.
 Athletes and yogis find that body awareness improves and offers insight into present and past conditions.
 Aged and infirm individuals notice a rapid gain in well being whether physically or mentally performing the routine.
 The more often it is performed the better the results but doing it only as often as needed to not forget the routine is still beneficial too.
 It is not physically challenging or competitive, it is a personal journey that enhances the experience of living.

-There’s no black belt in Qigong, the challenge is in showing up to practice every day and learning about yourself and how to live better.
+There’s no black belt in Qigong, the challenge is in showing up to practice each day, learning about yourself and how to improve your every day life.
 There’s no special gear required though loose comfortable clothing works best.
 You can wear shoes or not, it’s up to you.
 We will have yoga mats to protect the gym floor and chairs to lean on for balance.